DLR-IGEL/IGEL-Custom-Inventory-Generator/README.md

 species_mass_<engine_name>
 ```

 A trailing `_sum` is accepted and removed while loading.
-Input spatial bins
-must have a 0.01-unit width and be aligned to the 0.01 base grid.
-Target grid
-resolutions must be positive multiples of 0.02.

 ### Engine data